budulinek/arduino-modbus-rtu-tcp-gateway/README.md

 #### Memory

 Not everything could fit into the limited flash memory of Arduino Nano / Uno.
-If you have a microcontroller with more memory (such as Mega), you can enable extra settings in the main sketch by defining ENABLE_DHCP and/or ENABLE_EXTRA_DIAG in the sketch.
+If you have a microcontroller with more memory (such as Mega), you can enable extra settings in the main sketch by defining ENABLE_DHCP and/or ENABLE_EXTRA_DIAG in advanced settings.

 ## Version history